ireneangelucci/ODE-solver-for-Fluid-Dynamics/Solutions.md

 ### Pressure Visualization

-When we look at the pressure contour, it can be observed that the highest pressure is seen in the upper right corner of the lid driven cavity and the lowest pressure can be observed at the left upper corner.
-The fkuid moves from high pressure to low pressure.
-For the top, fluid is moving from left to right and left part of the top is the place where the pressure is lowest and the right is the place where the pressure is highest.
+The image below shows the pressure contour for the lid driven cavity simulation, after some thousands time steps.
+As the picture shows, the highest pressure is in the upper right corner of the lid driven cavity while the lowest pressure is observed at the left upper corner.
+If ome also takes a look at the glyphs in the velocity profile (next section), then it's obvious that the fluid moves from high pressure to low pressure.
+The only exception is the top of the cavity.
+Here the cells used for the discretization are "attached" to the lid and hence move with it (from low pressure to high pressure).
 <img src="example_cases/LidDrivenCavity/Plots/contour_pressure_gray.png" width="500">

 ### Velocity Visualization

-At boundaires, velocity is observed as zero.
+A expected, velocity is zero at left, right and bottom boundaries, while it's equal to the lid's velocity (one) at the top boundary, where cells are attached to the lid (as explained in the previous section).

 <img src="example_cases/LidDrivenCavity/Plots/contour_u_gray.png" width="500">
 <img src="example_cases/LidDrivenCavity/Plots/contour_v_gray.png" width="500">